-About Beat Flippa (New Artist Guide!)
+About Beat Flippa (New Album Alert!)

 Beat Flippa is the recording name of Daniel Ross, producer and principal of Ross Music Group of Baton Rouge, Louisiana.
 Ross was born August 28, 1977 in Zachary, Louisiana.
 He founded his first label (in the hiphop genre), “Danked Out Records,” in 1999 and got his first professional opportunity with the hiphop label Blood Tight Entertainment as a producer/engineer in 2003.
 In 2005 Ross went back to producing hiphop artists as an independent producer, recording 2 Gutta (who charted on Billboard's Urban Top 100), Jim Jones, Lil Boosie, Kevin Gates, Nussie, C-Loc, Max Manelli and others.

 Then, in 2012, Beat Flippa transitioned to the southern soul genre and started his label Ross Music Group.
 The unknown Pokey Bear's Josephine Son Pokey, Pokey Bear's debut, came out on CD Baby in 2013.
 The quaintly-titled album featured Pokey's calling card, "They Call Me Pokey" and a duet with the more famous (at the time) Stephanie McDee: "Do Tha Hokey Pokey."